Government Agency

 Results

 We completed the first ever full implementation of city-wide flood insurance calculations.
-The transformation of complex forms to simple surveys and automated contacts ensured that Center for NYC Neighborhoods could continue its mission to promote thriving middle- and working-class families in spite of climate change.
+The transformation of complex forms to simple surveys and syncing of data from the web app to Salesforce automated a large part of Center for NYC Neighborhoods outreach enabling them to continue their mission to promote thriving middle- and working-class families in spite of climate change.